mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The founder explained that you don't get paid unless the business makes money, and the new owner knows that.
 The new owner can push management responsibilities onto you, knowing that if the business fails, you can't collect your debt.

-The other major risk of seller financing is that I, as a small lender, don't have tools or experience to collect a loan if a buyer defaults.
+The other risk of seller financing is that I, as a small lender, don't have tools or experience to collect a loan if a buyer defaults.
 The buyer might decide they simply don't feel like paying me even if they have the cash on hand.
 For a deal that's under $1M, I'd probably spend more in legal fees than I could hope to collect from an unscrupulous buyer.

-I would have been open to seller financing had there were been no other options available, but it would be a major red flag to me that the buyer was unable to obtain a loan from a bank.
+I would have been open to seller financing had there been no other options available, but it would be a red flag to me that the buyer couldn't secure a loan from a bank.
 Further, I'd need to charge well above prevailing interest rates because my risk would be higher than a bank's.

 ### Assumed I'd get nothing after closing